 Yes, 490 onboarded in the first 5 months from product launch.
-If you build a product or service that has real value, you’re just getting started.
-Up until people discover, understand, and believe in what you have to offer, you alone are the user.
+Even If you build a product or service that has real value, you’re still just getting started.
+Until people discover, understand, and believe in what you have to offer, you alone are the user.

-I’m going to share with you 10 of our key onboarding tactics that have been successful… and continue to accelerate:
+I’m going to share with you 10 of our key onboarding tactics that have been successful.

 490 websites over 5 months equate to a little over 3 new websites per day on average.
 AdNgin grew way beyond that shortly thereafter and continued to grow until the Outbrain acquisition in late 2018.